mbaum0/LP-Simplicity-HFM-RE/README.md

 The "Button Up" message is sent any time a button is released.
 It is the same message for each button.

+I found the remote codes by installing the bluetooth logging profile offered by Apple, and using there companion app PacketLogger on my Mac.
+Once these were linked, I use the L&P adjustable base app to sample different buttons.
+The ATT messages were picked up by PacketLogger.